ZeroPattern

 Returns

-if the pattern has no zeros at all andFalse
+Trueif the pattern has no zeros at all andFalseotherwise.EXAMPLES:

 sage: from rec_sequences.ZeroPattern import * sage: progressions = set([ArithmeticProgression(3, 3)]) sage: ZeroPattern(set([0]), progressions).non_zero() False sage: ZeroPattern(set([3])).non_zero() False sage: ZeroPattern().non_zero() True